PremchandGat/Flutter-app-1/README.md

 above cmd will create a one demo app

-after creating this app create derectory assets , images and video
+after creating this app create directory assets , images and video

 copy audio files in assets folder